alexm-dev/runner/README.md

 This project is a work in progress.
 It is being actively developed and will change over time.

-## What's New in v0.2.0
+## What's New in v0.2.1

-- Multi-Pane Layout: New Preview and Origin (Parent) panes for better context.
-- Extended Configuration: Customize border style, colors of entries for each pane and more...
+### UI improvements
+- Improved pane customization by adding pane specific selection cache.

+## Performance
-- Reactive Engine: Re-engineerd event loop for much better performance
+- Switched to crossbeam-channel for better thread sync.
+- Performance improvements by reducing event_loop string creation.
+- Optimized `always_show` and other flags by using Atomics.

+## Fixes
+- Fixed preview sorting issue.
+Now shows the directories in the correct oder.

 ## Features
 - Navigate directories in the Terminal